kreismit/portfolio/dynamics.md

 <image src="images/dynamics/3xPendulumDAE.gif" width="200"></image>
 <image src="images/dynamics/3xPendulumLE.gif" width="200"></image>

 To verify the solution, he compared the trajectories from the three different sets of equations.
-They were identical, as they should be if the problem were solved correctly.
+They were identical, as one would expect if the problem were solved correctly.

 <image src="images/dynamics/All3LineUp.png" width="500"></image>